 Economics and Finance Ph.D.
 Candidate at Curtin University.
-Interested in Macroeconomics, Financial Economics, Applied Econometrics and Economic Development.
+Interested in Macroeconomics, Monetary Economics, Financial Economics and Economic Development.

 Abstract [+] [–] This paper develops a theoretical model to investigate how inflation expectations — whether anchored or unanchored — affect international tourist demand.
 Departing from traditional models that assume tourists respond passively to observed prices, we incorporate behavioural macroeconomic insights to capture how perceived inflation risk influences travel decisions.
 In our framework, unanchored expectations lead tourists to overstate future destination prices, generating nonlinear declines in real tourism demand.
 By contrast, anchored expectations — consistent with credible inflation-targeting regimes — stabilise demand by reducing perceived price uncertainty.
 The model highlights the importance of macroeconomic credibility in shaping forward-looking tourism behaviour and provides theoretical support for inflation targeting as a complementary policy instrument in tourism-dependent economies.